 The Belfast city centre branch of Avoca is the ninth store in Ireland for the renowned Wicklow-based homeware, fashion and food company, who also have a US outlet in Annapolis, Maryland.

-The Belfast store is in the former Habitat building in Arthur House on Arthur Street, between Donegall Place and the new Victoria Square Shopping Centre; as elsewhere, it offers all of the classy clothes, giftware, books and household items Avoca is famous for (including some of the beautiful handwoven rugs from the looms in their original mill at Avoca village), and there is a kitchen shop, food hall, café and bakery, which is in operation from 6am daily.
-Although slightly bigger, it will feel very familiar to anyone who knows the flagship Dublin store.
+The Belfast store is between Donegall Place and the popular Victoria Square Shopping Centre; as elsewhere, it offers all of the classy clothes, giftware, books and household items Avoca is famous for (including some of the beautiful handwoven rugs from the looms in their original mill at Avoca village), and there is a kitchen shop, food hall, café and bakery, which is in operation from 6am daily.
+Although slightly bigger, it will feel very familiar to anyone who knows the Dublin store.

-The restaurant is on the first floor, with the usual pleasant décor and well spaced tables, but also a highly unusual feature - a glass-walled cheese room, which is tempered for the cheeses, making a practical and very interesting addition.
+The café is on the first floor, with vintage décor and well spaced tables, but also a highly unusual feature - a glass-walled cheese room, which is tempered for the cheeses, making a practical and very interesting addition.

-Quality ingredients-led menus follow the established formula here, with special strengths in breads and baking, along with a wide range of wholesome dishes, possibly including a tasty lamb pie with green beans, and a bean cassoulet with chorizo, served with nicely crusted bread, salsa verde and créme fraiche.
+Quality local ingredients-led menus follow the established formula here, with special strengths in breads and baking, along with a wide range of wholesome dishes, some with Mediterranean or north African influences such as a tasty lamb tagine with beetroot tzatziki, baba ghanoush, caramelised onion hummus and spiced moghrabieh and flatbread.

 Rounded off with a homely dessert - this is the only place where you will find Armagh apple purée and gingerbread crumble - and bravo for doing mini desserts too.

 Drinks include jugs of refreshing homemade lemonade and elderflower or berry pressés, and Afternoon Tea is a ritual that must be booked 24 hours ahead.